What Is a Vehicle Service Contract?

 • Look at the deductible: Deductibles vary, so consider how much you’re comfortable paying out of pocket for each repair.

-• Consider your car’s reliability: If your car has a strong track record for reliability, you may not need comprehensive coverage.
+• Consider your car’s reliability: If your car has a strong track record, you may not need comprehensive coverage.

 • Ask about claim limits: Make sure you understand any caps on repair costs, total payouts or number of claims.